aws-samples/shopfloor-connectivity/docs/core/schedule-config.md

 ## Examples

-Basic configuration, colelcting all channels for source
+Basic configuration, collecting all channels for source

 ```json
 {